AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Custom Icon Size (replace Bigger Icons as of v64.0)
+### Custom icon size

-This option allows you to change the size of the icons from 12px to 24px.
+This option allows you to change the size of the icons ranging from 12px to 24px.

 Moreover, it adapts the Project View Items' height to the new size.